-MKT 216 - Retailing......(3:3:0) The student will examine changes in marketing and consumer demand for goods and services.
+MKT 216 - Retailing.....(3:3:0)

+The student will examine changes in marketing and consumer demand for goods and services.
 Principles of retailing, its role in the economy, emerging trends, consumer behavior, customer satisfaction, merchandising and service strategies, and legal and ethical considerations are presented.
 Prerequisites: BUS 101 and MKT 212.

-MKT 217 - E-Marketing Fundamentals(3:3:1) This course explores web marketing including internet marketing strategies and performance metrics, on-line design principles, and on-line customer relationships.
-Students will complete various hands-on projects related to building and managing a successful online marketing operation.
+MKT 217 - E-Marketing Fundamentals(3:3:1)

+This course explores web marketing including internet marketing strategies and performance metrics, on-line design principles, and on-line customer relationships.
+Students will complete various hands-on projects related to building and managing a sucessful on-line marketing operation.
 Prerequisites: MKT 212 and CIS 107.

-MKT 219 - Sales & Sales Management......(3:3:0) An introduction to the basic principles of sales and sales management including: prospecting, identification of customer wants, needs, and buying motives, a sales presentation and demonstration, handling buyer resistance, closing the sale, providing after sales support, and managing a sales staff.
-Prerequisites: BUS 101
+MKT 219 - Sales & Sales Management.....(3:3:0)

+An introduction to the basic principles of sales, including prospecting, identifying customer wants, needs, and buying motives; creating effective sales presentations and demonstrations; handling buyer resistance; closing the sale; providing after sales support; and managing a sales staff.
+Prerequisites: BUS 101 or ENT 101

-MKT 289 - Approved Technical Elective......(0:0:0) Students may complete technical electives for which they have written prior approval of the department chairperson.
+MKT 289 - Approved Technical Elective.....
+(3:LECTURE_HOURS:LAB_HOURS)

+Students may complete technical electives for which they have written prior approval of the department chairperson.

-MKT 291 - Marketing Honors......(3:3:0) A survey of marketing principles with an emphasis on how they affect both consumer and industrial buying behaviors.
+MKT 291 - Marketing Honors.....(3:3:0)

+A survey of marketing principles with an emphasis on how they affect both consumer and industrial buying behaviors.
 Topics include marketing mix, pricing techniques under various market conditions, effect of supply and demand, channels of distribution, marketing research, brand policy, and government regulations of marketing.
 Students will apply the above concepts through a variety of prospects and/or computer exercises or simulations, with an appropriate project.
-Prerequisites: (Test score or ENG 121 or ENG 125) and BUS 101 and ECO 111 and MAT 255.
+Prerequisites: BUS 101 and ECO 111 and ENG 121 and MAT 255

-MLT 101 - Intro to Med/Clinical Lab Tech......(3:2:2) This course is designed to give an overview of clinical laboratory science to include basic skills, procedures, laboratory safety, use and care of laboratory equipment, laboratory settings, accreditation and certification.
+MLT 101 - Intro to Med/Clinical Lab Tech(3:2:2)

+This course is designed to give an overview of clinical laboratory science to include basic skills, procedures, laboratory safety, use and care of laboratory equipment, laboratory settings, accreditation and certification.
 No prerequisites are required.
 Prerequisite: None

-MLT 120 - Hematology I(4:3:3) Normal maturation, morphology, function of blood cells, and hemostasis, as well as qualitative and quantitative changes that occur are included in the course.
+MLT 120 - Hematology I(4:3:3)

+Normal maturation, morphology, function of blood cells, and hemostasis, as well as qualitative and quantitative changes that occur are included in the course.
 Phlebotomy techniques and the practical application of instrumentation used in the hematology lab are covered in the lab.
-Prerequisites: (Test score or RDG 051 or NCS 052 or ENG 099 or ESK 100 or RDG 120) and (Test score or ENG 051 or ENG 099 NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or MAT 012 or NCS 012 or MAT 015 or NCW 045 or MAT 075 or MAT 090 or MAT 119 or MAT 120 or MAT 125 or MAT 130 or MAT 140 or MAT 141 or MAT 150 or MAT 153 or MAT 181 or MAT 185).
+Pre-requisites: Test Score or RDG 051 and Test Score or ENG 051 and Test Sore or MAT 012.